 If a DEC is assigned to your event, they will be monitoring the event channel and will be available to help you as necessary.
-You can identify DECs from the “DEC_” before their user name and the Wizards of the Coast icon after it.
-ORC team members can also respond in these special rooms.
+You can identify DECs from the "DEC_" before their username and the Wizards of the Coast icon after it.

 If you experience a technical issue affecting your ability to play in a Premier event, contact the DEC as soon as possible.
 Technical issues that arise in these events are addressed by our Premier Play Event Issue Guidelines, which can be found below.

 If you reach the Top 8 of the event, the DEC will set up a Private Chat window to ensure quick communication about any issues that may arise.

 Premier Play Event Issue Guidelines